Nomenclature (46)

 • Ernst, M.R. & Stewart, K.W.
 (1985) Emergence patterns and an assessment of collecting methods for adult stoneflies (Plecoptera) in an Ozark foothills stream.
 Canadian Journal of Zoology, 63, 2962–2968.

 • Frison, T.H.
 (1935) The stoneflies, or Plecoptera, of Illinois.
-Illinois Natural History Survey Bulletin, 20, 281–471.
+Bulletin of the Illinois Natural History Survey, 20, 281–471.
 Available at http://www.biodiversitylibrary.org/page/14760489

 • Giberson, D.J. & Garnett, H.L.
 (1996) Species composition, distribution, and summer emergence phenology of stoneflies (Insecta: Plecoptera) from Catamaran Brook, New Brunswick.
 Canadian Journal of Zoology, 74, 1260–1267.